-Tommy can not resist olives, he can be easily bribed with canederli, tortelli, a Sacher torte or a strudel, but he can not stand tofu, crostate with a too sweet jam and white melon.
+Tommy can not resist olives, he can be easily bribed with canederli, tortelli, a Sacher torte or a strudel, but he can not stand tofu, crostate with a too-sweet jam and white melon.

-Mattia likes cheese in all its forms, especially fava beans and pecorino cheese, truffles and hot peppers, but do not offer him meringues please.
-Alessandra loves everything with a lot of cheese in it, cakes with whipped cream and strawberries, tiramisu – but the savoiardi have to be well soaked in coffee otherwise it is not a tiramisu – but she would rather not have anchovies and, as we discovered, she’ got a weakness for zucchini flowers.
+Mattia likes cheese in all its forms, especially fava beans and pecorino cheese, truffles and hot peppers, but do not offer him meringues, please.
+Alessandra loves everything with a lot of cheese in it, cakes with whipped cream and strawberries, tiramisu – but the savoiardi have to be well soaked in coffee otherwise it is not a tiramisu – but she would rather not have anchovies and, as we discovered, she’s got a weakness for zucchini flowers.
 A few days ago, as soon as the flowers of the zucchini started to peep in the garden, yellow and cheerful, I realized that the time had come.

 A weekend day, a morning spent with friends among talks, laughter and cooking, mugs and teas, vegetable pies and fruit cakes.
-The brunch is quite a new tradition to Italy, but we have embraced it joyfully – as long as food is involved we are happy to try new experiences – since it is yet another chance to fill a room or a garden with a happy confusion, an Earl grey tea with a vegetable cake or a mint green tea with fried zucchini flowers, strangely perfect to refresh and cleanse the palate.
+The brunch is quite a new tradition to Italy, but we have embraced it joyfully – as long as food is involved we are happy to try new experiences – since it is yet another chance to fill a room or a garden with a happy confusion, an Earl Grey tea with a vegetable cake or a mint green tea with fried zucchini flowers, strangely perfect to refresh and cleanse the palate.

 Fried zucchini blossoms is a traditional antipasto in trattorias or family lunches, but it can easily be turned into the highlight of a brunch with friends.

-Fry them on the spot, leave them just one or two minutes in a dish lined with kitchen paper, than enjoy them standing, all around the dish, in a new modern ritual made of murmurs of pleasure, small surprised exclamations when you bite into the melted mozzarella under the crisp crust and happy eyes of those who savour one of their favourite dishes.
+Fry them on the spot, leave them just one or two minutes in a dish lined with kitchen paper, then enjoy them standing, all around the dish, in a new modern ritual made of murmurs of pleasure, small surprised exclamations when you bite into the melted mozzarella under the crisp crust and happy eyes of those who savour one of their favourite dishes.